 Next, you will see URLs to get you started.
 Each endpoint URL is made up of the following segments: http://[hub_ip_address]/apps/api/[app_id]/[endpoint_path]?access_token=[access_token]

 NOTE: Your access token is an authorization token, similar to a username and password.
 Anyone with this token can access these endpoints.
 To reset your access token, use the Create New Access Token option the app (or create a new Maker API instance and then remove this one).
+Doing so will require reconfiguration (by replacing the old access token with the new one) on the external system/application/etc.

 This returns the following JSON: